dimsav/elasticsearch-reference/README.md

 ### Indexing a document with known id

 To index a document with specific id, we use the `PUT` verb.
 If this id is not already indexed, a new document will be created.
-If the id is already indexed, the document will be overwritten.
+If the id is already indexed, the whole document will be overwritten.

 ```
 PUT /{index}/{type}/{id}